taikinman/langrila/README.md

 <details>
 <summary>v0.0.7 -> v0.0.8</summary>

-Database modules has breaking changes such as rename of method, variable length argument of run/arun method of collection module apply to _upsert method instead of _create_collection method.
+Database modules has breaking changes from v0.0.7 to v0.0.8 such as rename of method, variable length argument of run/arun method in collection module apply to _upsert method instead of _create_collection method.
 For details, see change logs.

 </details>